Giorgio-DiLiberi/ReinforcementLearning/README.md

     tensorboard --logdir ./tensorboardLogs/
     ```

-* simulate a saved policy using the code simulator.py which ask for simulating the best policy, the last policy or to select a specific policy
+* simulate a saved policy using the code simulator.py which ask for simulating the best policy, the last policy or to select a specific policy, the simulators in SBs2 use pdf to save plots due to matplolib issues in virtualenvironments

 * test some user defined actions with the code actionTest.py